secretbis/tbcsim/README.md

 Web version here: https://tbcsim.com

 This information is not very cleanly available, and requires a fair amount of archaeology to discover.
 As such, I'm sure there are a thousand subtle bugs.
 Please report any if you find them!

 Implemented:
 - Specs
+  - Hunter
+    - Beast Mastery
+    - Survival
+  - Mage
+    - Arcane
+    - Fire
+    - Frost
   - Shaman
     - Enhancement
     - Elemental